 For even more eye-popping tips download the HTML/CSS Cheat Sheet for forms.

-RELATED VIDEO: Give your form text 'style' using simple HTML
+RELATED TUTORIAL: Give your form text 'style' using simple HTML

 "<span style='background: #000000'>Text</span>"